firebase/quickstart-android/admob/README.md

 AdMob by Google Quickstart
 =======================

-AdMob by Google Android quickstart demonstrates how to display an interstitial ad and a banner ad.
+The AdMob by Google Android quickstart demonstrates how to display an interstitial ad and a banner ad.
 AdRequest and AdView are used to display a banner ad and InterstitialAd is used to display the interstitial ad.